-- Over 5,000 hospitality partners - Recycling from more than 1,000,000 hotel rooms daily - Diverted more than 15.4 million pounds of waste from landfills - Distributed more than 41 million soap bars worldwide - 118 countries have recieved our soap products - 92% of our donations go directly toward our mission - · More than 1.3 million hygiene kits distributed - Recycling operations centers in North America, Asia, and Europe - 50 plus full-time jobs created - More than 271.556 volunteers have 653.756 hours of service
+- Over 8,000 hospitality partners - Recycling from more than 1,100,000 hotel rooms daily - · Diverted more than 20 million pounds of waste from landfills - · Distributed more than 50 million soap bars worldwide - 127 countries have received our soap products - 92% of our donations go directly toward our mission - More than 5 million hygiene kits distributed - Recycling operations centers in North America, Asia, Europe, Dominican Republic, Hong Kong, and the Netherlands. - 80 plus full-time jobs created - More than 500,000 volunteers have contributed 1,000,000 hours of service

-Disaster Relief
+Emergency Relief

-- Clean the World delivered over 490,000 bars of soap to both Haiti and the Bahamas, as well as distributed thousands of hygiene kits in the US to those affected by Hurricane Matthew's destruction in October 2016. - Distributed 3,000 hygiene kits to victims of the catastrophic flooding in Baton Rouge, Louisiana in August 2016. - Delivered over 10,000 bars of soap to displaced families in northern Ecuador after an earthquake of 7.8 magnitude struck in April 2016. - Delivered soap to 5,000 displaced families immediately after the Nepal earthquake in April 2015. - Clean the World sent more than 12,000 hygiene kits to victims of Hurricane Sandy in 2012, and more than 4,000 kits to tornado victims in Moore, Okla., in 2013. - 40,000 hygiene kits were sent to the Philippines for victims of Typhoon Haiyan.
+- Delivered over 150,000 hygiene kits to those affected by Hurricane Florence and Michael during the 2018 hurricane season. - Delivered 185,000 hygiene kits to those affected by Hurricane Harvey, Irma, and Maria during the 2017 hurricane season. - Delivered over 490,000 bars of soap to both Haiti and the Bahamas, as well as distributed thousands of hygiene kits in the US to those affected by Hurricane Matthew's destruction in October 2016. - Distributed 3,000 hygiene kits to victims of the catastrophic flooding in Baton Rouge, Louisiana in August 2016. - Delivered over 10,000 bars of soap to displaced families in northern Ecuador after an earthquake of 7.8 magnitude struck in April 2016. - Delivered soap to 5,000 displaced families immediately after the Nepal earthquake in April 2015. - 40,000 hygiene kits were sent to the Philippines for victims of Typhoon Haiyan.